RobotRogue/Enderwire_Docs/README.md

 **NOTE!!!
 THIS DOCUMENT IS INCOMPLETE AND A WORK IN PROGRESS!!!
 MANY ITEMS MAY CHANGE OR BE REMOVED/REWORDED!!!**

 # Preface:
 This repository outlines the steps to convert your Ender 3 into a CoreXZ movement printer based on the Voron Switchwire.
 There wasn't really a lot of consolidated information about this so I decided to write it up into a guide.
-If you see anything that needs updating, open a Pull Request in GitHub here or message **RobotRogue#8401** on Discord.

 # Community + Additional Info:
 * **Voron Community Discord:** https://discord.com/invite/voron